developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 Mobile Device Management.
 See EMM.

 ### OemConfig
-OemConfig is a Google-sanctioned, standards-based approach for an OEM to extend the capabilities of an Android Enterprise Device Owner Device Policy Controller running on an Android device by using a OEM-provided application that exposes Managed Configurations as means to access OEM-specific and privileged functions that are not provided via standard Android Enterprise APIs, such as the DevicePolicyManager.
+OemConfig is a Google-sanctioned, standards-based approach for an OEM to extend the capabilities of an Android Enterprise Device Owner Device Policy Controller running on an Android device.
+It's implemented by an OEM-provided application that exposes Managed Configurations as means to access device-specific and privileged functions that are not accessible using standard Android Enterprise APIs, such as the DevicePolicyManager.

 ### OemConfig, Zebra
 Zebra OemConfig is an implementation of the Google-sanctioned approach developed by Zebra Technologies that configures Zebra devices using Android Managed Configurations.
 Zebra OemConfig comes preinstalled on Zebra Android devices and is used to administer devices when no Android Enterprise API is available.